 OB Preparation on the Mountain

 In principle, all Visitor Mode observers are requested to arrive on La Silla or Paranal 48 hours before the beginning of their observing run to allow time for OB preparation.
-Your Support Astronomer on the mountain will provide you will all needed guidance with the process of preparing your OBs.
-Visitor Mode observers with previous on-site P2PP observing experience may arrive on the mountain 24 hours before the beginning of their observing runs.
+Your Support Astronomer on the mountain will provide you with all needed guidance with the process of preparing your OBs.
+Visitor Mode observers with previous on-site observing experience may arrive on the mountain 24 hours before the beginning of their observing runs.
 Even in this latter case however, if you expect to need substantial assistance during the preparation of your observing run (for example because of using a new instrument), you should plan to arrive 48 hours in advance.

 OB Preparation before arriving on the Mountain